-- If still you face the issue then move back to “Mobile networks” and set network as WCDMA only and then reboot your phone.
+- If still you face the issue then move back to “Mobile networks” set the network as WCDMA only and then reboot your phone.

-That’s it…Following these steps has helped lots of users facing issue with “Not registered on network” error.
+That’s it…Following these steps has helped lots of users facing issues with the “Not registered on network” error.

-To fix the error that popups on your Android phone, you can also disable all wireless connections from phone.
+To fix not registered error that popups on your Android phone, you can also disable all wireless connections from the phone.
 This can give you relief from the issue.

 So let’s follow the steps: